-I’m 57, work remote, and a female.
-Plus, I’m, like, 5’10” tall and stand out like a huge, pale, middle-aged stork in a land of petite dark-haired Ecuadorians who really don’t mind my being here.
+I’m a 5’10” tall white lady with crazy hair and stand out like a huge, pale, middle-aged stork in a land of petite dark-haired Ecuadorians who really don’t mind my being here.
 It’s been two months since I landed, with no pre-trip to suss stuff out.
 I just tossed myself into Cuenca (the city I now call home) with my fingers and toes crossed, and everything fell into place like a well-crafted chocolate chip cookie.
 As I write this, I’m sitting in the middle of a colorful, fragrant garden with a soft breeze blowing and my tea sitting so cozy beside me.
 But I’m getting ahead of myself.

 Why would a person like me up and relocate to a foreign country I had never visited, give all my possessions away, and risk all sorts of unknown road blocks to sit in this garden?
 Suffice to say I was done.
 Like, done done.
 I’ve hit these moments in life before, we all have.
 It’s important to listen to them, because they offer a release of what doesn’t work anymore, and the challenge of renewal.
 To say I was burnt out is an epic understatement, and to say I have slept 10 hours a night since arriving and honestly could sleep more is truth.
 Have you ever been that tired?
 In any case, there are many good reasons I chose Cuenca, and a few things I’d rather not have here, but that’s just life.